Plebs (TV series): International broadcast

 Plebs premiered in Australia on 8 January 2015 on ABC2 and is available for streaming on ABC iview.

-Plebs is available to stream in the USA on Freevee.
+It is available to stream in the United States on Freevee.

 Awards

 The show has been nominated for and won several awards throughout its run, with two notable wins being the Royal Television Society Award for Best Scripted Comedy in 2014, and the award for Best New Comedy Programme at the British Comedy Awards in 2013.

 At the Royal Television Society Awards in 2014, nominations also went to Sam Leifer and Tom Basden for Best Comedy Writing, and Ryan Sampson for Best Comedy Performance.
 In 2013, Oli Julian was nominated for an RTS Craft and Design Award for Best Music and Original Title Music.

 In 2014, Doon Mackichan was nominated for Best Female Performance in a Comedy Role at the British Academy Television Awards (BAFTAs), for her role as Flavia in Plebs.
 Sam Leifer and Teddy Leifer of Rise Films were also nominated for the Breakthrough Talent Award at the British Academy Television Craft Awards that year.

 In 2016, the show received nominations for Best Comedy Series at the TV Choice Awards and for Best TV Situation Comedy at the Writers' Guild of Great Britain Awards.
 Series 4 of Plebs was nominated for Best Sitcom at the 2019 Rose d'Or Awards.